'Toxic is spot-on': House members describe roiling animosity among lawmakers - Local News 8

 By Lauren Fox, CNN

-Last week alone Democrats and two Republicans voted to censure Rep. Paul Gosar, a Republican from Arizona, for posting an anime video depicting the killing of fellow member Rep. Alexandria Ocasio-Cortez, a Democrat from New York.
-While initially, Gosar took the video down, he retweeted another tweet containing the video just an hour after her endured the highest form of rebuke a member can get in the House.
+Last week alone, Democrats and two Republicans voted to censure Rep. Paul Gosar, a Republican from Arizona, for posting an animé video depicting the killing of fellow member Rep. Alexandria Ocasio-Cortez, a Democrat from New York.
+Initially, Gosar took the video down, but he retweeted another tweet containing the video just an hour after he endured the highest form of rebuke a member can get in the House.

-It is all part of the challenge members are facing now in the House as some have opted to retire rather than endure more caustic behavior.
+It’s all part of the challenge members are facing now in the House, and some have opted to retire rather than endure more caustic behavior.

 “It took away a lot of the fun.
 Service is hard.
 Travel is hard and the issues are hard, but when you are worried about your family, it has been difficult,” she said.
 “I mean some kids are being escorted to school.”